 A good first option when suffering from foot pain is to cut out any speed drills or sprints.
-These can be great for promoting cardiovascular health, but are killer on your feet when suffering from Plantar Fasciitis.
+These can be great for promoting cardiovascular health, but are killer on your feet when suffering from this inflammation.
 Instead, switch to jogging or brisk walking, and take slower laps.
 This will allow you to continue strengthening your foot, which can help treat and prevent this condition in the long run.

 Method 2: Anti-Inflammatory Medicine